-The 2016 Nobel Prize on autophagy has increased the attention on intermittent fasting with regards to health, fat loss and muscle growth.
+The 2016 Nobel Prize in Physiology or Medicine was awarded to Yoshinori Ohsumi for his research on autophagy.
+Since then intermittent fasting has received increased overall attention as it is related to autophagy with potential health benefits.
 If you have been in the fitness game for quite a long time, this is nothing new.
 Many people have succesfully lost weight with this strategy, but is intermittent fasting the ultimate panacea for health, fat loss and/or muscle growth?

 Intermittent fasting alternates longer periods of fasting with time restricted periods of eating.
 There are several “protocols” out there which can roughly be divided in three categories: